 John's Story

 John joined Watsi on November 21st, 2015.
-Seven years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-John's most recent donation supported Sarin, a 60-year-old farmer and grandmother from Cambodia, to fund cataract surgery so she can see clearly and plant rice in her field.
+Nine years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation supported Maria, a one-month-old baby girl from Haiti, to fund hydrocephalus surgery.

 Impact